ascopes/protobuf-maven-plugin/protobuf-maven-plugin/src/site/markdown/index.md

 Each `binarPathPlugin` can take an optional `options` parameter which will be passed as an option to the plugin if specified.

+You can also mark these plugins as being optional by setting `<optional>true</optional>` on the individual plugin objects.
+This will prevent the Maven plugin from failing the build if the `protoc` plugin cannot be resolved on the system path.
+This is useful for specific cases where resources may only be available during CI builds but do not prevent the application being built locally.

 #### Binary plugins from specific locations

 In some situations, you may wish to download plugins directly from a URL or run them from a